 Ice machines condensers are susceptible to build-up of grease and airborne contaminants that may require cleaning more often than twice each year during the deep clean.
 Business owners who are cleaning their own machines would be wise to monitor and clean their ice machine condenser as needed.
 An unclean or clogged condenser can lead to unnecessary service calls, decrease ice production, and reduce ice maker’s lifespan.

 Ice machine condensers may be either self-contained water-cooled, self-contained air-cooled, and remote air-cooled.
 Business owners intent on cleaning and maintaining their commercial ice machines themselves should know how to identify and clean the ice machine condenser.
-Read our blog to learn how to do so.

 Isn’t the “Wash” Function on the Ice Maker Good Enough?